 You will love how easy it is to make this Tulumba dessert with a handful of ingredients.
 The Tulumba ingredients are the following:

-All-purpose flour: In this recipe, you will need all-purpose flour to the tulumba dough.
+All-purpose flour: In this recipe, you will need all-purpose flour for the tulumba dough.

 Corn starch: You will also need some corn starch for the dough.